What to Bring with You to Your Initial Consult with a Family Law Attorney

 - Stock and life insurance documents and most recent retirement plan records showing plan value;

 - Appraisals of any real estate, assets or business interests;

 - If you have filed bankruptcy, all legal documents;

 The initial consult with your attorney is first step in the process.
 While helpful, it is not necessary to bring all of these documents with you.
 In many cases, most do not have access to their spouse’s information; that is fine.
 Your attorney is your partner is in this process and will help you get the information you need so you can make decisions and understand the entire picture.

 At Henningson & Snoxell, Ltd., we have experienced and compassionate family law attorneys.
-Jeff Berg is a Shareholder, the Chair of the firm’s Family Law Department, has repeatedly been selected as a Super Lawyer® and is AV® rated.
-If you have questions about divorce or any other family matter, please contact our office to set up a consultation.
+Kelly Eull is an attorney in the firm’s Family Law Department.
+If you have questions about divorce or any other family law matter, please contact our office to set up a consult.